 ALIA focuses on programmes that are broadcast by traditional linear methods, whether by cable, satellite or over the airwaves.

-Television programmes must not contain any incitement to hatred based on race, sex, opinion, religion or nationality (Article 26bis of the Amended Law on Electronic Media).
+Television programmes must not contain any incitement to hatred, violence or terrorism (Article 26bis of the Amended Law of 27 July 1991 on Electronic Media).